FH-Inway/d365fo.tools.wikirepo/How-To-Import-Bacpac-Into-Tier1.md

 [[images/howtos/Start-Services.gif]]

 ## **Closing comments**
 In this how to we showed you how you can update a Tier1 environment with a bacpac file, and how to make sure that the database is synchronized with the codebase.
-Depending on where you obtained the bacpac file from, you might need to update the users or enable the users.
+Depending on where you obtained the bacpac file from, you might need to [update](How-To-Update-Users-In-Db.md) and/or [enable](How-To-Enable-Users-In-Db.md) the users.
 Please refer to the How To section and learn how to complete either task.